comput3ai/c3-docker-images/README.md

 ### Building from Source

-To build the standard set of Ollama images (small, medium, large), use the build script:
+To build the standard set of Ollama images (small, large, xlarge), use the build script:

 ```bash
 git clone https://github.com/comput3/c3-docker-images.git